 The last part of the document is often seen as boilerplate, used in multiple releases.
 This is where you can describe your business and its activities.
-This should be fact-based and is not an opportunity to sell!
+This paragraph should be fact-based and is not an opportunity to sell!

 Much of the rest of the press release is page furniture.
-Below you can download a press release template that I use in my own work.
+Below you can download a press release template that I use in my work.
 This document shows each component of a professional -press release and all you need to do is replace the placeholder text with your own.

-Of course, you will almost certainly get better results, more easily, by hiring a professional to write your press releases.
+Of course, you will almost certainly get better results, more efficiently, by hiring a professional to write your press releases.
 I wrote my first press releases while working for a large daily newspaper over 30 years ago.
 Years of experience go into each press release I write giving a powerful blend of journalistic analysis with marketing insight that will get into the heads of the people reading your news.

 Contact me HERE and we can start working on building your media marketing presence!